RX-M/kubecon-eu-2019/step07/README.md

 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$
 ```

-Once you're done sending them, grab the logs from each of your ossp deployment pods:
+After generating some traffic, examine the logs from each of your ossp deployment pods:

 ```
 ubuntu@ip-172-31-18-59:~/kubecon-eu-2019$ kubectl logs pod/cal-172-31-18-59-ossp-67469746c-9mhtp